-Some typical fields of practice and possible future career options which studies in visual communication can lead to include: graphic design, advertising, marketing, cartography, illustration, package design, advertising, exhibition and display design, business graphics, architectural design, drafting, interior design, landscape design, engineering design and drafting, industrial design, furniture design, fashion design, technical illustration.
+Some typical fields of practice and possible future career options this study can lead to include: architectural design, drafting, interior design, landscape design, engineering design and drafting, industrial design and furniture design.

 VCE VET Sport & Recreation (Cert II)

 The VCE VET Sport and Recreation program is drawn from the SIS Sport, Fitness and Recreation Training Package and provides students with the opportunity to acquire and develop the skills, knowledge and confidence to work in the areas of sport and outdoor recreation.
 Leadership, organisational and specialist activity skills will be developed through the units of competency undertaken in the selected program.